 Those people at The Association of British investigators are always going on about choosing the right investigator, about rogues and due diligence.
 It is all they ever talk about.
 Let us examine why their membership criteria is so important and our membership of the Association is so important to our customers

 Yes.
-Amazing isn’t it?
-A profession that makes its money from gathering information and evidence that is presented in all manner of proceedings is actually unaccountable to any regulator.
+Amazing, isn’t it?
+A profession that makes its money from gathering information and evidence that is presented in all manner of proceedings is unaccountable to any regulator.
 Not one.
 Any British citizen can call themselves an investigator and charge for their services.
 Scary thought.

-If your private sector investigator gets it wrong then you really have nowhere to go unless that investigator is a member of The Association of British Investigators.
-You see, those people actually buy into a proper complaint system.
-They abide by a code of conduct and when complaints cannot be resolved, they are referred to an Independent Adjudicator to consider.
+If your private sector investigator gets it wrong, then you really have nowhere to go unless that investigator is a member of The Association of British Investigators.
+You see, those people buy into a proper complaint system.
+They abide by a code of ethics and when complaints cannot be resolved, they are referred to an Independent Adjudicator to consider.
 A lawyer.

 The ABI follows the idea that persons with money problems are more susceptible to bribery.
-Bear in mind the value of the information that investigators come by in the course of enquiries and simply receiving instructions.
+Bear in mind the value of the information that investigators come by during enquiries and simply receiving instructions.
 Highly confidential instructions.

 Then, think about how cases can be drawn out over months and years.
 It is better to do business with a financially stable investigator who can go the distance then with somebody that may commercially collapse part way through an investigation.

 You would surely prefer to deal with an investigator that can resource the investigation correctly.

 Internally, the ABI does not want squabbles between its members over money.
 There are many occasions when ABI members instruct each other to carry out aspects of investigations.
 Professionals need to be paid.